top of page

 Indianapolis, IN — February 16, 2026

-A new independent research project by the Indiana University Public Policy Institute (PPI) finds that Fathers and Families Center (FFC) not only strengthens fathers and families across Indianapolis, but also delivers significant economic benefits to Marion County and the State.
+A new independent research project by the Indiana University Public Policy Institute (PPI) has revealed that the Fathers and Families Center (FFC) not only strengthens fathers and families across Indianapolis but also delivers significant economic benefits to Marion County and the State.

 According to the study, FFC generated more than $10.7 million in total economic output across 2023 and 2024 and supported 47 jobs.